darktrovx/devyn-laundry/README.md

+# I no longer update this script.
+I sell a modified verison of it here: https://gigachad.tebex.io/package/5228491

 # BrianTU's Update
 This is a modified version of the public resource uploaded by [devin-monro](https://github.com/devin-monro/devyn-laundry) Some inspiration by [JamesSc0tt's laundry](https://github.com/JamesSc0tt/qb-overlord-laundering) another public laundry resource.